The electric grid is evolving faster than its control systems.

 Black-box controls

-Proprietary grid-following behavior is invisible to protection relays and grid models, eroding trust in how a project will behave.
+Proprietary grid-following behavior is opaque to interconnection authorities, eroding trust in how a project will behave.

 Bespoke studies